SoS title image

 The Yew TreeThe Oldest Tree in Europe?

-We get remote today as we journey into a place known in Gàidlig as The Long Crooked Glen of the Stones, one of Scotland's hidden gems (which is why I don't give it its map-name here) with a dense collection of sites spanning several thousand year along the glen's thirty mile length, including one of the world's great, ancient trees.
-We'll visit standing stones with stories around them; we'll hear Tales of the hero warriors Fionn MacCumhal, Ossian and their magical hunting hounds; we'll hike up into an unmarked site of great power, hearing of David Cowan's work on ley lines and telluric energy; we'll translate local place names to uncover the early Celtic Christian settlements in the Glen.
+We get remote today as we journey into two places.
+First is an abandoned village where a famous seeress once lived.
+You'll hear some of her prophetic words, translated into English.
+The second place is known in Gàidhlig as The Long Crooked Glen of the Stones, one of Scotland's hidden gems (which is why I don't give its map-name here) with a dense collection of sites spanning several thousand year along the glen's thirty mile length, including one of the world's great, ancient trees.
+We'll visit standing stones with stories around them; we'll hike up into an unmarked site of great power, hearing of David Cowan's work on ley lines and telluric energy; we'll translate local place names to uncover the early Celtic Christian settlements in the Glen.

 Day Twelve